 We are now able to boot our system with the start command.
-Notice how, unlike the erl command, this release starts as a background job.
+Notice how, unlike when using the erl command, this release starts as a background job.
 To connect to the Erlang shell, we use the to_erl command, passing it the /tmp directory where the read and write pipes reside.

-When running an embedded Erlang system, you might out of habit exit the shell using CTRL-c a.
-The CTRL-c invokes the virtual machine break handler, after which you can execute one of the following commands:
+When running an embedded Erlang system, you might out of habit exit the shell using Ctrl-c a.
+Ctrl-c invokes the virtual machine break handler, after which you can execute one of the following commands: